atharvmane2004/MULTIMEDIA-PLAYER-JAVAFX/README.md

-🎥 JavaFX Multimedia Player
+🎥 PlayFX Multimedia Player

 📌 Description

-The JavaFX Multimedia Player is a feature-rich video player that allows users to play local storage videos with an intuitive and fast UI design.
-Built using JavaFX and SceneBuilder (FXML), the player offers essential playback controls and an optimized user experience.
+The PlayFX Multimedia Player is a feature-rich video player that allows users to play local storage videos with an intuitive and fast UI design.
+Built using PlayFX and SceneBuilder (FXML), the player offers essential playback controls and an optimized user experience.

 ✨ Features